riccardoserraino/Hand_Motion_Tracking/README.md

 For the BioGAP armband refer to the github link contained in the 'info.txt' file of this folder.

 ### setup_pics
-The folder coontaining Photos of the environment developed and material used.
+The folder coontaining photos of the environment developed and material used.